madhav-lakhotia/kisan_sahayak/README.md

 Kisan Sahayak is a **Flutter-based mobile application** designed to empower farmers by providing **real-time assistance, market insights, weather updates, disease detection, voice-based navigation, and offline diary management** — all in one simple and farmer-friendly app.

-This project is built with a **hackathon-first mindset**, focusing on accessibility, usability, and real-world impact.

 ---

 ## 🚀 Key Features